‘Teaching how to learn: promoting self-regulated learning in

 ‘Teaching How to Learn’ Program

-The sequence of tasks participants undertake during the two-week period are listed below.
+The sequence of tasks participants undertake during the Program are listed below.

 After consent forms have been signed, you will be directed to an online questionnaire and answer two open questions (estimated 15 minutes).